-But when the day comes and you feel ready to break away and buy directly from your manufacturers, that is not possible (or at least ethical).
+But when the day comes and you feel ready to break away and buy directly from your manufacturers, that will not be possible (or at least from ethics standpoint).
 You will have to find another factory, go with them through the same learning curve again, and this time, you will have no one on the ground to let you know when warning signs appear.

 But there is another way.

 the other way

 Traders are buying and selling goods.
 But if you think about it, the main value they bring has nothing to do with producing the goods themselves.